 Figure 3.1.
-Temporal variation of diurnal net ecosystem exchange (NEE) and air temperature measured at Østerlien in 2015.
+Temporal variation of diurnal net ecosystem exchange (NEE) measured at Østerlien.
 NEE refers to the sum of all CO_2 exchange processes, including photosynthetic CO_2 uptake by plants, plant respiration and microbial decomposition.
-Fluxes directed from the land surface to the atmosphere are positive (i.e. a net release of CO_2 from the land surface to the atmosphere), while fluxes directed from the atmosphere to the land surface are negative (i.e. net uptake of CO_2 by the land, from the atmosphere).
+Fluxes directed from the land surface to the atmosphere are positive (i.e. a net release of CO_2 from the land surface to the atmosphere to the land surface are negative (i.e. net uptake of CO_2 by the land, from the atmosphere).

-Program: GeoBasisDisko, Program group: Gas Flux, Group-element: EC1.
+Program: GeoBasisDisko, Program group: Flux monitoring, Group-element: Gas flux (EC1) or Gasflux (EC1)-Smart